 We will always try to make sure that our documents and communications are accurate, up to date, clear and consistent.
 However, there may be instances where references to old or obsolete regulations, policies or procedures are made.
-If this does happen then the most recent version of the Regulatory Framework, Policy Statement or procedure published on the following section of our website will be applied: https://www.uws.ac.uk/about-uws/policies-procedures-guidance/
+If this does happen then the most recent version of the Regulatory Framework and Policy Statement or procedure published on the following section of our website will be applied.